Arm-Locking Frequency Noise Suppression for Astronomical Middle-Frequency Interferometric Gravitational Wave Observatory: Double Arm Locking

 The results after the double arm locking are shown in Figs.~\ref{fig:DoubleLockingAMIGO} and \ref{fig:DoubleLockingAMIGO-5}.
 Besides the free laser noise (red line) and the first-generation TDI requirement (black dotted line), we also include the laser frequency noise after the double arm locking (orange line), the shot noise (green line), the clock noise (violet line), the spacecraft motion noise (brown line), and the total noise (blue line).
 We assume the average arm lengths for AMIGO and AMIGO-5 are 10,000 km and 50,000 km, respectively, and the difference between the two arms can be up to 1\%.

-As we can see from Fig.~\ref{fig:DoubleLockingAMIGO} and \ref{fig:DoubleLockingAMIGO-5}, using the common double arm locking, the total noise can be suppressed to meet the requirement of the first-generation TDI in the mid-frequency range.
+With the common double arm locking, the noise budgets for AMIGO and AMIGO-5 are plotted in Fig.~\ref{fig:DoubleLockingAMIGO} and \ref{fig:DoubleLockingAMIGO-5}.
+As we can see from these figures, the total noise can be suppressed to meet the requirement of the first-generation TDI in the mid-frequency range.